 Size of red square (2.48 mm v.
 12.4 mm v.
 93 mm).

-Analysed with two-way ANOVA (within-subjects).
+Each statement analysed with two-way ANOVA (within-subjects).

 4 Delay between black square contacting red square and red square moving (13 delays in equal increments from 0 ms to 200 ms).

-Analysed with one-way ANOVA (within-subjects).
+Each statement with a Bayesian linear mixed model using the Bayesian ANOVA module in JASP

 5 Pause in motion of single object (13 pause durations in equal increments from 0 ms to 200 ms).

-Analysed with one-way ANOVA (within-subjects).
+Each statement analysed with one-way ANOVA (within-subjects).

 4 & 5 Results will be subject to correlation analysis to assess similarity in effects of pause and delay.